Peter Heather BVSc MRCVS

 Becky is originally from Yorkshire but moved to the Fareham area as a toddler where she attended school locally, save for a few spells abroad as a youngster.
 She graduated from the University of Edinburgh (affectionately known as The Royal Dick Vet School) in 2004 and began work in the Midlands.

 Becky then returned home to Fareham in 2005 to join Fareham Creek and has been with the practice since.
 Becky has a keen interest in all aspects of veterinary practice from small exotics to soft tissue surgery.
-Becky has one dog and a rather grumpy tortoise.
+Becky has currently a rather mad rescue Lurcher called Nessie and a rather grumpy tortoise!

-The Practice Nurses - Andy, Carla.
-Emma and Sonia
+The Practice Nurses - Andy, Emma, Ben and Barry

-The practice has four full time veterinary nurses; Andy and Carla who are our Registered Veterinary Nurses, Emma who has passed her nursing exams and waiting to register and Sonia is a trainee nurse.
+The practice has three full time veterinary nurses; Andy and Emma who are our Registered Veterinary Nurses and Ben who is training to become a veterinary nurse.
+We also have Barry who is an animal nursing assistant.
 Their duties throughout the day involve nursing our patients through illness and post-operative recovery, monitoring anaesthesia during surgery and assisting the vets with radiography and other diagnostic procedures.
-They are also responsible for various other nursing duties such as preparing surgical instruments and kits for sterilisation as well as carrying out nurse health checks and nurse clinics.
+They are also responsible for various other nursing duties such as preparing surgical instruments and kits for sterilisation, cleaning as well as carrying out nurse health checks and nurse clinics.

-The practice has four receptionists, Janie, Esther, Sue and Rachel who do various shifts throughout the week including Saturday mornings.
-They are our clients' first point of contact to the practice and are crucial to the smooth running of the day by making appointments, booking operations and co-ordinating the message book for the vets' messages.
+The practice has five receptionists, Carla, Esther, Sue, Lynne and Hollie who do various shifts throughout the week including Saturday mornings.
+They are our clients' first point of contact to the practice and are crucial to the smooth running of the day by making appointments, booking operations and coordinating the message book for the vets' messages.
 They are able to offer advice about worm and flea prevention, dietary and weight control advice and are available to answer any queries you might have about your pet’s health.